dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cheat_sheet.md

 See [Using Mocks in Tests](gmock_for_dummies.md#using-mocks-in-tests) for more information.

-You can also tell gMock that a mock object can be leaked and doesn't need to be
+You can also tell gMock that a mock object can be leaked and doesn'type need to be
 verified:

 ```cpp